learningtapestry/learning-tapestry-developer-test/README.md

 - [ ] 3) Expose the data via an API.

     - The API should have two methods:
-        - /resources: Resource browser with pagination
+        - `/resources`: Resource browser with pagination
-        - /resources_by_identity: __Aggregates__ resources by identity.
+        - `/resources_by_identity`: groups resources by identity.
 Allows an `?identity=` parameter that filters out identities by the values of the identity types.
 If the parameter is not present, aggregated values must be displayed anyway.
-We encourage you to do the aggregation in SQL.
+We encourage you to use SQL as far as possible for this method.

+          Example output:
+          ```
+          [{ "identity": "John Doe", "results": [ { /*... resource JSON ...*/ }, ...] }, ...]
+          ```

 - [ ] 4) Write a piece of code that queries your API and displays the returned data.